Skip to content

 Topic | Freedom of Religion

 Dr. Ján Figeľ is a long-serving EU official and was Special Envoy for Freedom of Religion or Belief outside the EU from 2016 to 2019.
-He is seeking to defend freedom of religion in his home country and has submitted an application to the European Court of Human Rights on the issue of religious freedom violations stemming from Slovakia’s Covid-19 response.
-Figel is bringing a challenge to the Court regarding the legality and necessity of communal worship bans.
+He sought to defend freedom of religion in his home country and submitted an application to the European Court of Human Rights on the issue of religious freedom violations stemming from Slovakia’s Covid-19 response.
+Figel brought a challenge to the Court regarding the legality and necessity of communal worship bans.

 “The international legal framework is very clear in its protection of this right as it benefits everyone – people of faith as well as people of no faith.
 Fundamental freedoms apply to all, and in times of crisis they must be protected rather than weakened,” said Dr. Adina Portaru, Senior Counsel for ADF International.